johncobain/uniEvents/IDEAS.md

 - refactor EVERYTHING

-- give some behaviour changes depending on modality
+- TODO: REFACTOR EVENTMANAGER AND EVENTMENUCONTROLLER

+- TODO: Maybe add `addToEvent` method in interface or something like that

+- give some behaviour changes depending on modality - in-person: ask for capacity and add to it when registering - online: no capacity, no limits - hybrid: ask for capacity and add to it when registering only if the participant is registering for the in-person part

 - find a way to make the code more readable